Miles Taylor (security expert)

 In 2018, Taylor wrote an op-ed in The New York Times under the pen-name "Anonymous" that was titled, "I Am Part of the Resistance Inside the Trump Administration", which drew widespread attention for its criticism of Trump.
-Several months after quitting the administration, again under the pen name "Anonymous," he published a book in 2019 titled, A Warning.
+Several months after quitting the administration, again under the pen name "Anonymous", he published a book in 2019 titled, A Warning.
 In 2020, he revealed that he was "Anonymous" while campaigning against Trump's reelection.

 Taylor was the first former Trump administration official to endorse Joe Biden and launched a group of ex-officials to oppose Trump's re-election.
 Taylor is an advisor to emerging technology companies and a regular news commentator on issues related to technology and national security.
 He has also worked as a university lecturer on national security.

 Early life and education

 Taylor grew up in La Porte, Indiana, where he was an Indiana state debate champion, and one of the valedictorians of his class at La Porte High School in 2006.
 While in high school, he served as a page in the U.S. House of Representatives in Washington, D.C.
-He received a bachelor of arts degree in international security studies from Indiana University Bloomington, which he attended as a Harry S. Truman Scholar and Herman B. Wells Scholar.
+He received a Bachelor of Arts degree in international security studies from Indiana University Bloomington, which he attended as a Harry S. Truman Scholar and Herman B. Wells Scholar.
 As a senior, he received IU's inaugural Presidential Student Internship and was a recipient of the Elvis J. Stahr Award awarded to the university's top few graduating seniors.

-Taylor received an MPhil in International Relations from New College, Oxford, which he attended as a 2012 Marshall Scholar.
+Taylor received an Master of Philosophy in International Relations from New College, Oxford, which he attended as a 2012 Marshall Scholar.

 Career

 Taylor's decision to have a career in government was largely motivated by the September 11 attacks in 2001.
 He later said that he "wanted to focus my entire professional life on making sure a day like that wouldn't happen again, and dedicating my career to, what I thought, was the mission of this country, and that's the advancement of human freedom."

 In 2007, while in college, Taylor interned in the office of the Secretary of Defense and the office of Vice President Dick Cheney.
 In 2008, he worked as the briefing book coordinator at the Department of Homeland Security for Secretary Michael Chertoff and Deputy Secretary Paul A. Schneider.
 In 2009, he served as a regional policy intern for the Department of Defense.

-Taylor was a political appointee in the administration of George W. Bush.
+Taylor was a political appointee in the George W. Bush administration.
 He was a staffer for the House Appropriations Committee and then the Committee on Homeland Security, where he served on Chairman Michael McCaul's staff.
 Taylor was McCaul's chief speechwriter and national security advisor on counterterrorism and foreign policy.
 He also served as the majority staff lead for the congressional Task Force on Combating Terrorist and Foreign Fighter Travel.
 In 2015, he was named a Penn Kemble Fellow by the National Endowment for Democracy.

 In 2016, Taylor co-wrote House Speaker Paul Ryan's national security strategy, released publicly as the "Better Way" agenda.